Nathan2Warren/serverless_dynamodb_to_sqs/README.md

-# Serverless Dynamodb to SQS
+# Serverless DynamoDB to SQS